PeernetOfficial/core/webapi/readme.md

 }
 ```

-Another example to create a new file but with a new arbitrary tag with type number 100 set to "test" and setting the metadata field "Date Created" (which is type 2 = `core.TagTypeDateCreated`):
+Another payload example to create a new file but with a new arbitrary tag with type number 100 set to "test" and setting the metadata field "Date Created" (which is type 2 = `core.TagTypeDateCreated`):

 ```json
 {